 Lewisham’s daytime markets are just as good, and include Lewisham Farmers’ Market, Brockley Market, and Lewisham Open Market.
 Fresh flowers?
 Charcuterie?
 Pillow-soft donuts?
 All here.
 And if you’re more into high street brands, there’s a shopping mall in the middle of town packed with household names like M&S, Next and H&M.

 Lewisham’s residents are spirited and diverse.
 Artsy types are flocking to the Deptford district.
 Families favour the roomy period homes in the Ladywell area, where’s there’s also a good supply of picnic and playing space thanks to Ladywell and Hilly Fields.
 Young professionals, meanwhile, love Lewisham Gateway – a regenerated neighbourhood of contemporary apartments, right by Lewisham DLR Station (direct links to London Bridge, Canary Wharf and Bank).
+All great places to rent in Lewisham.
 There’s also a number of students in the area, living in converted Victorian and Edwardian flats.
 Thanks to Goldsmiths, University of London in New Cross, there’s real demand here for accommodation for pupils – something worth remembering for those looking to invest.

 Verdicts from HomeViews reviewers…